UPTAC-KomSai-v2/General-Laboratory-Item-Database-System/README.md

    - Open Command Prompt (Windows) or Terminal (macOS/Linux) and import the provided SQL dump:
       > mysql -u _username_ -p genlab_db < genlab_db.sql (Note: Make sure you have create a database named "genlab_db")
 3. Open the folder using your coding environment.
-4.1.
+4. a.)
 Around this point, you may just opt to run the installer GLIMS.exe for program usage.
    > **Note**: Before running the application, make sure to accomplish user authentication and necessary user additions for the database.
-4.2.
+4. b.)
 Configure database credentials in the Queries.java code for localization:
    - db.url=jdbc:mysql://localhost:3306/genlab_db
 6. Run the application:
    java -jar GLIMS.jar